alexbosworth/balanceofsatoshis/CONTRIBUTING.md

 ### Formatting

-- Spaces not tabs, 2 spaces
 - Arguments to methods are snake_case
 - Regular variables are camelCase
 - Returned attributes are snake_case
-- Minimize function nesting, make new files if nesting is required
-- No extraneous whitespace
-- A single newline should appear at the end of a file
 - A single line should contain max 80 characters including the newline
 - If a top level scalar would go over 80 characters in a line, that's ok
 - Don't bother with () in functions when not needed: `const a = b => c`